beveradb/youtube-bulk-upload/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues on the GitHub repository.

 ## Acknowledgments
-This project is maintained by Andrew Beveridge.
+This project is maintained by Andrew Beveridge <andrew@beveridge.uk>.
 Special thanks to all contributors and users for their support and feedback.